edhowland/viper/README.md

 E.g. ctrl_s will save the current buffer into the current filename.
 And ctrl_q will exit the Viper editor andask to save any modified buffers.
 F2 speaks the name of the current buffer with its filename.
+Ctrl+T will switch to next file entered on the command line.

+### Editor modes

+- Insert mode (also called viper mode): The standard mode.
+This mode is activated when Viper starts up.
+- Search mode:  Activated when either ctrl_f (forward search) or ctrl_r (reverse).
+Previous search queries can be accessed with the up and  down arrows.
+See Searching.md
+- Command mode: Enter a single line of Vish script and it will be executed.
+See Vish.md
+  * This mode is also used to open a new filename with the 'o' command.
+  * You can also save and exit the Viper editor with: 'save; exit'

+#### Extra modes

+These modes can be entered with first entering command mode.

+- vish mode: Enters the Vish language REPL.
+Enter commands or define functions, set variables and inspect things.
+Hit ctrl_d to exit this mode.
+- pry mode.
+Enters the pry Ruby debugger.
+This mode is for advanced debugging.
+Hit ctrl_d to exit this mode.

+#### Extra modes

+See the file: Modes.md for a more complete list of various modes.

+### Other activation modes for Viper

+- ./bin/vish : Runs a script a file with extension: .vsh.
+- ./bin/ivsh : Starts Viper in Vish REPL interactive mode.
+Press ctrl_d to exit or type 'exit' and press Enter.

 ## Contributing